-(i) Disaster Plans.
+(j) Disaster Plans.

-- 1. Each licensed out-of-home caregiver shall have a current written plan for evacuation in the event of a natural or man-made disaster. - $\underline{2}$ .
+$\underline{1}$.
+Each licensed out-of-home caregiver shall have a current written plan for evacuation in the event of a natural or man-made disaster.

+$\underline{2}$.
 The plan shall include where the family intends to go and information as to how the family may be reached and must be shared with the supervising agency.